 Olathe Public Schools Early Childhood Programs

-The Olathe Public Schools provides a variety of learning experiences for children between the ages of 3 and 5 years of age.
+The Olathe Public Schools provides a variety of learning experiences for children ages birth to 5 years of age in the school district.

 For specific information any of these programs, please click the link to the left.

-- Kids Count Screening: If you suspect your child has a developmental delay, the district can complete a developmental screening at no cost to you.
+- Developmental Screening: If you suspect your child has a developmental delay, the district can complete a developmental screening at no cost to you.
 Screenings include developmental testing for all areas (cognition, motor, social, communication, and adaptive).

-- Olathe Head Start Programs: serve children between the ages of 3 and 5 who meet program requirements from the federal government.
+- Olathe Head Start: Olathe Head Start serves children between the ages of 3 and 5 who meet program requirements from the federal government.

 These programs and services are designed to help build a strong foundation for lifelong learning.